Implementation of the AIFMD in Italy – Closer to the Finishing Line

 Marketing of EU AIFs by EU AIFMs to Professional Investors and Other Categories of Investors

 In July 2013 CONSOB and the Bank of Italy issued a resolution to achieve an initial and partial implementation of the AIFMD (the “Joint Resolution”).
-In particular, the Joint Resolution allowed for the full implementation of the AIFMD passport regime for EU AIFs managed by EU AIFMs, whose Member State had already fully implemented the AIFMD, while in all other cases the existing Bank of Italy authorization procedure for the marketing of foreign non-UCITS funds
+In particular, the Joint Resolution allowed for the full implementation of the AIFMD passport regime for EU AIFs managed by EU AIFMs, whose Member State had already fully implemented the AIFMD, while in all other cases the existing Bank of Italy authorization procedure for the marketing of foreign non-UCITS funds had to be used.

 1. Concept of Marketing